What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 Terakeet can help you develop a holistic SEO strategy.

-Use this type of anchor text when you broadly mention a company or individual.
+Use this link text when you broadly mention a company or individual.
 These types of links usually point to a website’s homepage, and they’re an important part of a natural backlink profile.

 Naked anchor text is just the URL of the destination page.
 Here’s an example: